mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/create-project/java.md

 ---
-title: Create new Android project
+title: Create an Android project
 description: In this step you create an Android project and add the Android Client SDK library.
 ---

 ## Project overview

-You will be building application with the following screens:
+You will be building nd Android application with the following screens:

 - **login** - responsible for logging the user
 - **chat** - allows to send/receive chat messages and logut the user